microsoft/azuredevopslabs/labs/azuredevops/continuousdeployment/readme.md

     ![](images/050.png)

 1. Expand **Evaluation options** and update the **Time between re-evaluation of gates** to **5**.
 If this gate fails, we want it to reevaluate the query every 5 minutes until it clears because engineers will need some time to confirm those critical bugs are fixed in the current version.
-However, if those bugs aren't cleared and the release isn't manually failed, this configuration will automatically fail the gate after 1 day.
+However, if those bugs aren't cleared and the release isn't manually failed, this configuration will automatically fail the gate after 1 day or 24 hours.
+Close the blade to save these post-deployment conditions.

     ![](images/051.png)